allison-dahan/mkdocs-material/docs/Troubleshoot.md

 ## Issue #2: Command's Not Working
-![Checking the Environment in VSCode's Terminal](assets/images/environment.png) Fig 1.
-Checking the Environment in VSCode's Terminal
+![Checking the Environment in VSCode's Terminal](assets/images/environment.png)

 VSCode's terminal can use different shells (e.g., Bash, Zsh, PowerShell).
 Ensure you're using one compatible with the commands provided (Bash, Zsh, or PowerShell are recommended).
 You can switch the shell by clicking on the dropdown menu in the terminal's toolbar and selecting your preferred shell.